 - Mainstreaming the participation of children and young people in the development of policy, legislation and research

-In October 2015 the Department of Children, Equality, Disability, Integration and Youth published the National Youth Strategy 2015–2020 (pdf) which builds on the National Policy Framework – Better Outcomes, Brighter Futures.
-It sets out the Government’s aim and objectives for young people, aged 10 to 24 years, so that they can achieve the outcomes set out in the policy framework.
+The strategy sets out the Government’s aims and objectives for young people aged 10 to 24 years, so that they can achieve the goals and outcomes set out in the policy framework (see above).